Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Here's the thing nobody tells you when you're starting out: most traders don't fail because they can't find a good strategy.
 They fail because they keep applying a good strategy to the wrong market conditions.

-A solid Bollinger Band mean-reversion setup that crushes it in midday chop will bleed you dry when ES is ripping 30 points directionally after an 8:30 economic print.
-A momentum breakout strategy that works beautifully in the first hour of RTH will eat stops all afternoon when the market locks into a 10-point oscillation with no follow-through.
+A Bollinger Band mean-reversion setup that crushes midday chop will bleed you dry when ES rips 30 points directionally after an 8:30 print.
+A momentum breakout that works the first hour of RTH will eat stops all afternoon in a 10-point oscillation with no follow-through.

 This is the regime problem.
 The fix is learning to read what the market is doing before you decide which strategy to apply.